 Bob Jones, whose full name was John Dolford Jones, founded the Jones negro settlement near Roanoke in 1870 several years after he came to Texas from a plantation near Fort Smith, Ark.
 He bought his first 60 acres of land from his father and at his death his property holdings amounted to about 1,000 acres, including the large two-story house in which he lived.

-Mount Carmel Baptist Church was built by Bob Jones in 1902 for his children and their families.
-It is not known what year the church was organized and whether it existed at another location before 1902.
+Mt.
+Carmel Baptist Church, formerly called Walnut Grove, was built some time in the late 1800s.
+It is not known what year the church was organized and whether it existed at another location before 1902, when it is mentioned in Baptist association records as having received a gift of $2.
 Services and funerals were held in the one-room church, located east of North White’s Chapel and just north of Bob Jones Road, until the 1960s.
 It reportedly burned in 1964 or ’65.

 A grandson remembers it being about 25-by-40 feet in size.

-A reference to Mount Carmel church is found in the Dallas Morning News archives.
+A reference to Mt.
+Carmel church is found in the Dallas Morning News archives.
 At the 1902 meeting of the Northwestern Colored Baptist Association, “the collections amounted to $19.80.
-After new members had been enrolled $5 was given to educational work and $2 to Mount Carmel Church, Denton County.”
-(There was also a Mount Carmel in Dallas.)
+After new members had been enrolled $5 was given to educational work and $2 to Mt.
+Carmel Church, Denton County.”
+(There was also a Mt.
+Carmel in Dallas.)

 Betty Jones Foreman